Invariants of Handlebody-Knots via Yokota's Invariants: Examples of the Invariants

-Using the relations of skein spaces, we also sooth all crossings in the outside of the neighborhood of $c$.
-There are four possible cases for outside arcs which connect end points of arcs in the neighborhood of $c$.
+Using the second relation of the skein space, we smooth all crossings in the outside of the neighborhood of $c$.
+There are four possible cases for the outside arcs which connect the endpoints of the arcs in the neighborhood of $c$.